robertmtpaul/react-ecommerce-frontend/README.md

 - Log in page does not display when viewing the route page

 ### 💡 Future dev plans
+- ✅Refactor of cart using Context API and/or Redux
 - Implementation of Stripe API for taking payment from user
-- Refactor of cart using Context API and/or Redux
 - New user registration
 - Order route to be developed on backend to send product cart on successful payment as order